zedseven/obsidian-tag-links/README.md

 # Obsidian Tag Links
-This is a plugin for [Obsidian](https://obsidian.md) that allows tags to be opened as links using a configured keyboard shortcut.
+A plugin for [Obsidian](https://obsidian.md) that allows tags to be opened as links using a hotkey.

 You define regular expressions to match certain tags, then define link substitutions that use the captured values to build a URL, which is then opened automatically.